 - Asasi or Matrikulasi: Minimum CGPA of 2.50

-In addition to that, you also need to obtain at least a pass in Mathematics, English, Bahasa Malaysia and History in your SPM.
+In addition to that, you also need to obtain at least a credit in Mathematics and a pass in English in your SPM.

 An Accounting Degree is usually 3 years long.

 (b) How Does Your Education Pathway Look Like?

 Generally, upon completion of your SPM or an equivalent qualification, you can choose to progress to a Pre-University course (A-Level, STPM, AUSMAT, etc) or a Foundation in Business or Foundation in Arts.
 You can also choose to pursue a Diploma in Accounting instead.

 Upon completion of your Pre-University, Foundation or Diploma qualification, you can then choose to pursue your Degree in Accounting.